ayano1018/furima-34804/README.md

 | user         | references | null: false, foreign_key: true |

 - has_one :address dependent: :destroy
-- belongs_to :product dependent: :destroy
+- belongs_to :product
-- belongs_to :user dependent: :destroy
+- belongs_to :user